Rajkumar-jogi/codeway.github.io/README.md

 ## Usage

-To use the calculator, simply open the `url` in your web browser.
+To use the calculator, simply open the https://rajkumar-jogi.github.io/codewaycalculator.github.io/ in your web browser.
 You can then perform calculations using the buttons provided or by typing on your keyboard.
 Here are some key features:

 ### Clear Button (AC)